konstantinschulz/german-covid-texts/docs/src/schemas/relation.md

 ### *6. has cause*

 Underlying cause, thing that ultimately resulted in this effect.
-If possible, prefer, the narrower relation "symptoms and signs".
+If possible, prefer the narrower relation "symptoms and signs".

 ### P1479